focusaurus/peterlyons.com-zola/content/problog/2024-05-11-kipra-keyboard.md

 ## Requirements

-After going pretty far toward the end of the distribution for [custom scooped and tented split keyboards](https://peterlyons.com/problog/2021/06/squeezebox-keyboard-v2105/), I was in the mood for something much more **portable, durable, replaceable, and generally pragmatic**.
+After going pretty far toward the end (beyond the end?) of the distribution for [custom scooped and tented split keyboards](https://peterlyons.com/problog/2021/06/squeezebox-keyboard-v2105/), I was in the mood for something much more **portable, durable, replaceable, and generally pragmatic**.
 Tenting is a real pain for this, and I have been using my sofle flat for a year with no RSI pain, so I felt confident I could abandon tenting at least for now and hope I stay pain-free.

 I also wanted the **thumb arc way lower and further inward** than almost any other keyboard I have seen.
 I find tucking my thumb under my palm quite uncomfortable and I don't understand why so many designs put thumb keys under the palm.
 So I wanted my innermost thumb key just at the edge of my palm and an arc away from there.
 I also like to thwack my thumb keys with my thumb knuckle, not the tip, so positioned the thumb arc accordingly.

 I wanted **dedicated modifier** keys.
 I have tried home row mods and all the tweaking to try to make them work and I don't like them.
-I type dvorak which has tons of rolls on the home row and that makes home row mods even trickier.
+I type using the dvorak layout which has tons of rolls on the home row and that makes home row mods even trickier.
 So 4 dedicated modifier keys per hand.
 I also wanted to try putting the modifier row at the bottom vs my sofle layout which has them on the top row.
 Mods on the top row requires shifting my whole arm and losing home row, but I can  curl my fingers enough to reach the bottom row without a full reposition so I think it will be better, but time will tell.

 I don't want a pinky reach column as it's an RSI risk, so I eliminated that column entirely in comparison to my sofle.
+I also think I can handle function keys as tap-holds on my numpad layer, so that's a whole row I don't need also.

 I didn't want anything fancy or fragile.
 Just the basics.
 No rotary encoders, no LEDs, no screens, no pointing devices, etc. Just a basic keyboard I could rely on and toss in a bag without snapping any parts off.